bismuthfoundation/Hack-with-BIS/19-State-Channels/readme.md

  status reporting on exclusively off-chain contracts (current Bismuth contracts have chain as a common layer).
 This concept can be also used instead of oracles for connecting contracts to the real world, as a checksum mechanism.

+  Basically a chainless consensus mechanism that can be applied to any situation where state/result coherence is important.

 ## Implementation